 Take Vitamin C

 Another method to speed up the recovery is to take Vitamin C tablet at night before you go to bed.
 Vitamin C helps builds up stronger immune system while you are recovering during rest.
-A stronger immune system would definitely help speed up your recovery process sooner.
+A stronger immune system would definitely aid your recovery.

-Nonetheless, as soon as you begin to experience signs of bladder infection you should act to clear it up fast.
-However, if none of these bladder infection home remedies help, you should always consult with your physicians for advice.
+So, never wait when you experience the first sign of an UTI.
+As soon as you begin to know of a bladder infection you should act fast to clear it up.
+However, if after you have tried and none of these home remedies seems to help with your bladder infection, you should always consult your physicians for advice.
 Your doctor will prescribe the best treatment for your condition.

 Also read about possible causes of burning sensation after urinating here.